lwjohnst86/tagDiabetes/doc/manuscript.md

 between 14% to 21% (p<0.001 from GEE; n=357-470).

-Figure  1 shows the composition of each FA in the TG fraction (see Supplemental Table  2 for the raw values).
+Figure  1 shows the composition of each FA in the TG fraction (see Supplemental Table S  2 for the raw values).
 Three TGFA contributed 82.4% to the total
 TG concentration: 18:1 n-9 (37.8%); 16:0 (26.6%); and, 18:2 n-6 (18.0%).
 Figure  2 shows a heatmap of the correlation of individual TGFA as